List of NCAA Division I men's Frozen Four appearances by team

 This is a list of NCAA men's Division I ice hockey tournament Frozen Four appearances by team.

 Years in bold indicate the team was the tournament's eventual champions.

 Total Frozen Four appearances

-The following is a list of National Collegiate Athletic Association (NCAA) Division I college ice hockey teams that have qualified for the NCAA Division I men's ice hockey championship as of 2022, with teams listed by number of appearances.
+The following is a list of National Collegiate Athletic Association (NCAA) Division I college ice hockey teams that have qualified for the NCAA Division I men's ice hockey championship Frozen Four as of 2025, with teams listed by number of appearances.